Inspiring figures of history: Jeanne d’Arc

 The following excerpt from a French film (1994) depicts the last stages of Jeanne’s military career before she got captured by Burgundian soldiers in May 1430 on her unsuccessful last campaigns.

-She was burnt at stake with nineteen for alleged witchcraft but had made her indelible entry in the history books at least.
+She was burnt at stake, being nineteen years old, for alleged witchcraft but had made her indelible entry in the history books at least.

 My own interpretation